 Staying away from unhealthy and processed foods is a great foundation, but adding extra nutrients to encourage healthy hair growth will give you the best results.
 Below is a list of hair healthy foods and nutrients.

 - Don't Cut Out Healthy Fats: Adding healthy fats to your diet is extremely important for hair growth.
-Fat helps the body assimilate vitamins that are essential for healthy hair.
+Fat helps the body absorb vitamins that are essential for healthy hair.
 Focus on eating unsaturated fats like Omega 3s.

-In some extreme cases, clients will develop patches of alopecia, which causes the hair to fall out in big patches.
 The good news is, it seems that after the body heals from stress, stress-related hair loss tends to reverse itself after a few months, though this is not always the case.

 Limit Excessive Styling and Damaging Treatments